Top

 There are several ways to address these conflicts in Massachusetts, including enforcement actions, complaints for contempt of court, modifications, and even requesting jail time for a non-compliant party.
 A Hanover post-divorce disputes lawyer can help you minimize the economic and legal impact of these arguments.
 With over 35 combined years of exclusive family law experience, our attorneys at O’Connor Family Law can assess your conflict and determine what strategy best fits your desired outcome.

-Types of Post-divorce Conflicts
+Types of Post-Divorce Conflicts

 Even the most comprehensive divorce decree might not prevent problems from arising after a marriage ends due to unforeseen changes in circumstances or just things that need to be adjusted as time goes by.
 As such, there are certain areas where post-divorce disputes may occur that an attorney in Hanover can help resolve.